lucidchain/docs/docs/Contributing/Lucid Chain frontend/Lucid Chain frontend.md

 </Disclaimer>

 <Alert>
 In your local machine both production configuration and development configurations will work, but that ***DOES NOT MEAN*** it will work in your deployment enviroment.
-Please do not forget to set BACKEND_API to ***an empty string ("")*** when deploying Lucid chain.
+Please do not forget to set VITE_BACKEND_API to ***an empty string ("")*** when deploying Lucid chain.
 If you do not do that, your deployed frontend will make requests to the client's localhost:3000, and Lucid chain will not work.
 You should also set APP_MODE to ***prd*** in order to change app mode to production.
 </Alert>